brooklynrail/brooklynrail-platform/content/events/2020/10/katherine-stewart-with-jamie-nares.md

       work has appeared in The New York Times, NBC, Washington Post, The New Republic, New York Review of Books, and the Advocate.
 You may follow her on Twitter @kathsstewart"
+  - person: jamie-nares
+    event_bio: >
+      Jamie Nares is a contemporary British artist known for her large calligraphic paintings.
+Born in 1953 in London, England, Nares went on to study at the School of Visual Arts in New York, soon becoming an integral part of the late 1970s downtown Manhattan art scene, initially working in film and creating a series titled No Wave.
+Today, her work is found in the collections of the Metropolitan Museum of Art in New York, the Whitney Museum of American Art in New York, and the Albright-Knox Art Museum in Buffalo, among others.
+Nares lives and works in New York, NY.
 date: 2020-10-22 13:00:00 -0500
 end_date: 2020-10-22 14:30:00 -0500
 collections: